Holindauer/zk-LinearSystem/README.md

 ## Group Homomorphisms for a Zero Knowledge Proof

-As important note is that the two binary ops in our finite field are curve point addition and curve point multiplication (which is really just repeated curve point addition).
-Because we know the group is cyclic, this means that there is a homomorphism between adding two field elements together and adding together two generators $\mathbb{G}$ each multiplied by each input to the sum respectively.
+An important note is that the two binary ops in our finite field are curve point addition and curve point multiplication (which is really just repeated curve point addition).
+Because we know the group is cyclic, this means that there is a homomorphism between adding two field elements together and adding together two generators $\mathbb{G}$ each multiplied by the scalar x value of those field elements respectively.
 (Homomorphism is being used to mean that there is a "one way" preservation of information between two structures.
 In this case, the multiplicative structure.
 That is, it is easy to convert between one structure to another, but not the other way around).
 For example, with the set of all integers mod 11:

-$5\mathbb{G} + 7\mathbb{G}$ (mod 11) is homomorphic to $\mathbb{5 + 7}$ (mod 11)
+$5\mathbb{G} + 7\mathbb{G}$ (mod 11) where $\mathbb{G}$ is 1, is homomorphic to $\mathbb{5 + 7}$ (mod 11)

+This example is also an isomorphism (a two way preservation of information).
+But in order to construct a homomorphism for cryptography, it needs to be very difficult to inverse the homomorphism.

-We can construct a basic zero knowledge proof using elliptic curve cryptography by taking advantage of such homomorphisms.
+We can construct a basic zero knowledge proof using elliptic curve cryptography by taking advantage of such a homomorphism.
 For example, if I want to prove to you that I know two secret numbers x and y that when added together equal 15, we can set up the following zk proof.

 - Claim: "I know an $x$ and a $y$ such that  $x + y = 15$